Movatterモバイル変換

 • c.
 3,000–4,000 Swedish and Polish mercenaries (with Poles, Lithuanians, Ruthenians and Lipkas)

 Rákóczi's War of Independence (1703–1711) was one of the most significant attempts to topple the rule of theHabsburgs overHungary.
-The war was conducted by a group of noblemen, wealthy and high-ranking progressives and was led byFrancis II Rákóczi and resigned soldiers and peasants fought alongside the noblemen.
-The insurrection was unsuccessful, ending with theTreaty of Szatmár; however, the Hungarian nobility managed to partially satisfy Hungarian interests.
+The war was conducted by a group of noblemen and wealthy and high-ranking progressives and was led byFrancis II Rákóczi; resigned soldiers and peasants also fought alongside the noblemen.
+The insurrection was unsuccessful, ending with theTreaty of Szatmár, but the Hungarian nobility managed to satisfy some of the Hungarian interests.

 Prelude